 The net asset value of the Fund relates primarily to the value of the Fund Components, and fluctuations in the prices of such Fund Components could materially and adversely affect an investment in the Shares of the Fund.
 The prices of the Fund Components have a very limited history.
 During such history, the market prices of such Fund Components have been volatile, and subject to influence by many factors including the levels of liquidity.
 If the Digital Asset Markets continue to experience significant price fluctuations, the Fund may experience losses.
-Several factors may affect the market price of the Fund Components, including, but not limited to, global supply and demand of such Fund Components, theft of such Fund Components from global exchanges or vaults, competition from other forms of digital assets or payments services, global or regional political, economic or financial conditions, and other unforeseen market events and situations.
+Several factors may affect the market price of the Fund Components, including, but not limited to, global supply and demand of such Fund Components, theft of such Fund Components from global exchanges or vaults, competition from other forms of digital assets or payment services, global or regional political, economic or financial conditions, and other unforeseen events and situations.

-The digital asset networks relevant to the Fund Components are decentralized to an extent, meaning no single entity owns or operates them.
-Some digital asset networks, such as the UNI, AAVE, MKR, COMP, YFI, AMP and CRV networks, are collectively maintained by a decentralized user base
+The Digital Asset Networks relevant to the Fund Components are decentralized to an extent, meaning no single entity owns or operates them.
+Some Digital Asset Networks, such as the UNI, AAVE, MKR, SNX and CRV networks, are collectively maintained by a decentralized user base.